What to know about Elijah McClain's death and the criminal trial of two officers

 The officers put McClain in a neck hold during the stop, and McClain can be heard on body camera footage saying he's having trouble breathing.
 Defense attorneys argue the officers were correctly performing their duties before paramedics gave McClain an overdose of a powerful sedative that led to complications causing his death.

-Here's what you need to know about McClain's death and the trial in state court:
+Here's what you need to know about McClain's death and the monthlong trial underway in state court:

 Three officers approached McClain and within 10 seconds, Officer Nathan Woodyard put his hands on McClain, turning him around.
 As McClain tried to escape his grip, Woodyard said, “Relax, or I’m going to have to change this situation.”